Mazza Gallerie: History

-In June 1997, a group headed by Daniel McCaffery, who owned the Friendship Centre development across Wisconsin Avenue, acquired the mall for $28 million and opened up the marble block exterior with new windows, better lighting, and additional entrances.
+In June 1997, a group headed by Daniel McCaffery, who owned the Friendship Centre development across Wisconsin Avenue, acquired the mall for $28 million and spent a further $30 million on renovations that opened up the marble block exterior with new windows, and added better lighting and additional entrances.
 The project was financed by Security Capital Group, which was acquired by General Electric in 2001.

 Among the added venues were a General Cinemas theatre and a restaurant, The R Room, owned by General Cinemas but operated by the restaurant division of Neiman Marcus.
 It closed in December 2000.
 Another restaurant, Rock Creek, operated in the restaurant space from 2007 to 2009.

 In June 2004, Teachers Insurance and Annuity Association of America (TIAA) acquired the mall from General Electric for $77 million.

 Ashkenazy Acquisition Corporation, led by Ben Ashkenazy, acquired the mall from TIAA for $78 million in January 2017.
 By then, the Friendship heights shopping district had been declining overall, as merchants closed or moved to the CityCenterDC district in downtown Washington, which opened in 2014, and as part of the general trend dubbed the "retail apocalypse."
-The COVID-19 pandemic accelerated these effects.
+The COVID-19 pandemic in Washington, D.C. accelerated these effects.
 In August 2020, the closure of the Neiman Marcus store was announced and Annaly Capital Management acquired the property via foreclosure.
 In February 2021, the closing of the AMC Theatres was announced.

 Tishman Speyer acquired the property in May 2021 for $52 million with plans to redevelop it into 350 apartments and 26,000 sqft of retail space.

 The last retail business in the mall, TJ Maxx, and the mall itself permanently closed on December 24, 2022.
+As of August 2025, TJ Maxx had become the first retailer to open in the renovated location.

+The mall was demolished in 2023, retaining the 4 stories of underground parking.
+A new 7-story mixed-use complex has been constructed at the site, containing 320 apartments and 90,000 square feet of retail.